Aromatic amino acid: Shikimate pathway

-Aromatic amino acids often serve as the precursors to other molecules.
-For instance, in the production of epinephrine, phenylalanine is the starting molecule.
-The reaction is indicated below:

-Phenylalanine → Tyrosine → L-DOPA → Dopamine → Norepinephrine → Epinephrine

-Tyrosine is also a precursor for the synthesis of octopamine and melanin in numerous organisms.
-In the production of thyroxine, phenylalanine also serves as the initial precursor:

-Phenylalanine → Tyrosine → Thyroxine

-In the production of serotonin, tryptophan is the starting molecule, as indicated below:

-Tryptophan → 5-hydroxytryptophan → Serotonin

-In addition, histidine is the precursor to histamine.
-Tryptophan is the starting molecule in the synthesis of tryptamine, serotonin, auxin, kynurenines, and melatonin.

 Nutritional requirements

-Animals obtain aromatic amino acids from their diet, but all plants and micro-organisms must synthesize their aromatic amino acids through the metabolically costly shikimate pathway in order to make them.
-Phenylalanine, tryptophan, and histidine are essential amino acids for animals.
+Animals obtain aromatic amino acids from their diet, but nearly all plants and some micro-organisms must synthesize their aromatic amino acids through the metabolically costly shikimate pathway in order to make them.
+Histidine, phenylalanine, tryptophan, are essential amino acids for animals.
 Since they are not synthesized in the human body, they must be derived from the diet.
 Tyrosine is semi-essential; therefore, it can be synthesized by the animal, but only from phenylalanine.
 Phenylketonuria, a genetic disorder that occurs as a result of the inability to breakdown phenylalanine, is due to a lack of the enzyme phenylalanine hydroxylase.
 A dietary lack of tryptophan can cause stunted skeletal development.
 Excessive intake of aromatic amino acids far beyond levels obtained through normal protein consumption might lead to hypertension, something which could go un-noticed for a long time in healthy individuals.
 It could be caused by other factors as well such as the use of various herbs and foods like chocolate which inhibit monoamine oxidase enzymes to varying degrees, and also some medications.
-Aromatic trace amines like tyramine can displace norepinephrine from peripheral monoamine vesicles and in people taking MAOIs this occurs to the extent of being life threatening. for Blue diaper syndrome is an autosomal recessive disease that is caused by poor tryptophan absorption in the body.
+Aromatic trace amines like tyramine can displace norepinephrine from peripheral monoamine vesicles and in people taking monoamine oxidase inhibitors (MAOIs) this occurs to the extent of being life threatening.
+Blue diaper syndrome is an autosomal recessive disease that is caused by poor tryptophan absorption in the body.